hazennetworksolutions/espresso-mainnet/guide-en.md

 - **WebSocket:** `wss://mainnet.infura.io/ws/v3/YOUR_API_KEY`

 > 💡 A regular Espresso node uses approximately 15,000–20,000 API requests per day — well within the free tier limit.

+> 🔄 **Alternative providers:** If you notice a high missed-vote rate on the staking dashboard, it can be caused by L1 provider latency or intermittent 401/timeout errors.
+In that case, switching to [ValidationCloud](https://validationcloud.io) or [Tenderly](https://tenderly.co) (both offer generous free tiers) can help.
+Just replace the `L1_PROVIDER` / `L1_WS_PROVIDER` values in Step 9 with the new endpoints and restart the service — no re-registration needed.

 ---